 For PPTP connections, a PPTP client tunnel interface object needs to be created.
-Let us assume that the PPTP tunnel will be called wan_pptp with a remote endpoint 10.5.4.1 which has been defined as the IP4 Address object pptp_endpoint.
+Let us assume that the PPTP tunnel will be called wan_pptp with a remote endpoint 203.0.113.1 which has been defined as the IP4 Address object pptp_endpoint.
 Go to Network > Interfaces and VPN > PPTP/L2TP Clients and select Add > PPTP/L2TP Client.
 The values can now be entered into the properties dialog and the PPTP option should be selected.

-Nama [

-None. wan_pptp
+Name: wan_pptp

 Tunnel Protocol: PPTP 🔻

-Remote Endpoint: 4 pptp_endpoint
+Remote Endpoint: udia pptp_endpoint

-Remote Network: 4 all-nets
+Remote Network: u4 all-nets

-Authentication

-Username: pptp_usemame

-Password: •••••

-Your ISP will supply the correct values for pptp_username, pptp_password and the remote endpoint.
+An ISP will supply the correct values for pptp_username, pptp_password and the remote endpoint.
 An interface is not specified when defining the tunnel because this is determined by cOS Core looking up the Remote Endpoint IP address in its routing tables.